honzapav/paster/README.md

 1. Install the extension from the Raycast store
 2. Optional: Set up AI enhancement by configuring your preferred provider:
-   - OpenAI API key for GPT-4 formatting
+   - OpenAI API key for gpt-4o-mini formatting
-   - Anthropic API key for Claude formatting
+   - Anthropic API key for claude-3.5-haiku formatting
-   - Groq API key for ultra-fast formatting
+   - Groq API key for mixtral-8x7b-32768 formatting
+   - Gemini API key for gemini-1.5-flash-8b formatting
    - Local model endpoint and name for using your own model

 ## Usage